GreenSoupDeveloper/GreenSoupDeveloper/README.md

 I can code in C#, HAXE, HTML5, CSS, Python, Java, C, make Android Apps and a lot of stuff that im lazy to put here. im currently learning Assembly and C++

-im currently learning the OS development ah.
+im currently learning NDS development.

 i want to be a professional programmer and os developer :).

 My Discord: GreenSoup Developer#4806.

-Pronouns:                    he/him

 hi
 <br>